 What Is the Role of an Internal Controls Manager?

-An internal controls manager, also known as a controls manager or internal audit manager, oversees and ensures the effectiveness of an organisation’s internal control systems.
+An internal controls manager oversees the effectiveness of an organisation’s control systems.
+They ensure the systems work well.
+These managers are also known as control managers or internal audit managers.
 They reduce fraud and errors, improve efficiency, and follow laws and regulations.

 Photo by Alexandre Van Thuan on Unsplash